groue/CombineTraits/README.md

 }
 ```

-Compare with the regular `sink(receiveCompletion:receiveValue:)`, which contains so many opportunities to misbehave:
+Compare with the regular `sink(receiveCompletion:receiveValue:)`, which has so many opportunities for misbehavior:

 ```swift
 // 😥 There are a certain amount of cases to handle